fuzzymfx/oldblog/src/pages/IssuesWithSovereignWallet.md

 1. **Governments of countries do not generally allow cryptocurrencies to be a legal tender.** There are two countries as of now who currently allow cryptocurrencies to be traded and accepted as a legal tender and both of them are not one of the most developed or developing nations in the world.
 Targeting these countries to sell the platform might not be wise.

 	 Governments usually have a means of regulating easier banking methods and exchange methods.
 Let us take the example of India.
 India doesn't allow cryptocurrencies to be a legal tender.
 Online payments being carried out in India follow traditional banking and government norms and are very fast.
+Let us take another example of the UID system followed in India, **Adhaar** system.
+The system is encrypted using military grade encryption.
+The system is very secure and the government is very responsible for the security of the system.
+The current implementation of encryption used at Sovereign Wallet is SHA-256 which although is a very secure algorithm would seem like legacy software for the Indian government to integrate and work with.
+The task is tedious and unnecessary.

 	There seems no solid revolutionary reason for a bank/government to introduce a new platform to run which regulates and carries out transactions and exchanges for free.
 Excellent existing platforms are already available and our infrastructure is not a new platform. *(Paytm, Gpay, Paypal, etc.)*